Writing Resources: No Plot? No Problem!

 Writing Resources Can Be Fast, Fun, and Functional

-Chris takes you through his own journey to becoming a novelist and then dives right in to the lessons he’s learned and techniques he’s discovered.
-Much of his advice centers around plot development (which is no surprise, considering the book’s title), and I was ecstatic since the one wall I kept crashing into with every novel attempt I’d ever made was plot.
-For each novel I started to write, I had plenty of characters, settings, and scenes.
+Chris takes you through his own journey to becoming a novelist and then dives into the lessons he’s learned and techniques he’s discovered.
+Much of his advice centers around plot development (which is no surprise, considering the book’s title), and I was ecstatic since plot was the one wall I kept crashing into every time I attempted to write a novel.
+I had plenty of characters, settings, and scenes.
 But no plot.

 Chris Baty solved that problem for me.
 Oh sure, he touches on character creation, finding time to write, and why you shouldn’t EVER revise while you’re still plowing through your first draft.
 But more importantly, Chris revealed ideas for tackling plot that I’d never before considered (or even heard about).